bitlabstudio/django-influxdb-metrics/README.rst

 ``referer_tld`` values.

-NOTE: I don't know what impact this has on overall request time or how much stress this would put on the influxdb server if you get thousands of requests.
+NOTE: I don't know what impact this has on overall request time or how much stress this would put on the InfluxDB server if you get thousands of requests.
-It would probably wise to consider something like statsd to aggregate the requests first and then send them to influxdb in bulk.
+It would probably wise to consider something like statsd to aggregate the requests first and then send them to InfluxDB in bulk.

 Tracking User Count